Latest Syma The S108G Apache | General Syma S107 Information | Syma Forum

 Some Photos Of The Syma S108G

-So if you are thinking of buying, I bought from RChelicopter.com for $37 Last week will arrive soon.
-Have only found some on Amazon .
+So if you are thinking of buying, i like buying from Amazon .
 There are a few on Ebay tho.
 Always be careful if they are really cheap, could be fakes – check out post Syma S107.

 If reading on Syma Forum might not show well so hit here